-The NAUTILUS antenna is active at the Frascati Laboratory; a record thermodynamic temperature of 95 mK has been reached.
-Since the last cooling in November 1994, a major effort has been made to search for any source of excess noise, mainly nonstationary, so as to operate the antenna at a stable noise temperature.
+The NAUTILUS antenna is active at the Frascati Laboratory; a record thermodynamic temperature of 95 mK has been reached and many efforts have been made to search for any source of excess noise, mainly nonstationary, so as to operate the antenna at a stable noise temperature.
 Meanwhile, data have been collected from the cosmic-ray detector.
-Figure 1 shows the measured EAS multiplicity rate and the best fit [8] to the results of some sea-level cosmic-ray detectors.
-The agreement is good: the small discrepancy in the low range of particle density is due to the trigger request of at least 20 particles in the bottom module; while at high density the data are affected by the ADC saturation effect.
+When we compare our measured EAS multiplicity rate with the best fit of the results of some sea-level cosmic-ray detectors, the agreement is very good; only a small discrepancy is present in the low range of particle density due to the trigger request of at least 20 particles in the bottom module; while at high density the data are affected by the ADC saturation effect.

 Since the basic problem of gravitational-wave research is the detection of short bursts and extremely small signals due to gravitational collapses embedded in an ideally flat noise spectrum, different filtering procedures are applied to the antenna data.
-However, details about the data processing procedures can be found in [9,10].
-Here, we report an example of the search for coincidences between the gravitational and cosmic-ray detectors for 141 hours of almost stable conditions during the period 24 Feb.-4 March

-1995.
-A threshold of 250 mK was applied to the useful gravitational data sampled at a rate of 3.44 Hz and processed following the the so-called "slow" procedure [11].
-We used a ± 0.29 s coincidence time window and considered two samples of cosmic-ray events: a) EAS selected with the requirement of more than $50 \frac{particles}{m^2}$ on the top module; b) single interacting particles with the requirement of zero or one particle in the top module and more than 500 particles in the bottom module.
-For a) we found 22 coincidences with an expected number of accidentals $< n>{acc}=25.8$ corresponding to an upper limit at 90% CL of 1.3 concidences per day; for b) 94 coincidences with $< n>{acc}=90.5$ corresponding to an upper limit at 90% CL of 2.7 coincidences per day.
-The $< n>{acc}$ is obtained by shifting all the occurence times of the cosmic-ray events 1000 times by 7-s steps in a ± 3500 s window.
+However, details about the data processing procedures can be found in 10,11 .
+Here, we report preliminary results of the search for coincidences between the gravitational and cosmic-ray detectors based on the analysis of 129 hours of stable conditions and good antenna sensitivity.
+A threshold of 100 mK was applied to the useful gravitational data sampled at a rate of 3.44 Hz and processed following the the so-called "slow" procedure 11,12 .
+We used a ± 1 s coincidence time window and considered two samples of cosmic-ray events: a) EAS selected with the requirement of more than $50 \frac{particles}{m^2}$ on the top module; b) single interacting particles with the requirement of zero or one particle in the top module and more than 500 particles in the bottom module.
+For a) we found no coincidences with an expected number of accidentals $< n >{acc} = 2.4$ corresponding to an upper limit at 90% CL of 0.7 concidences per day; for b) 11 coincidences with $< n>{acc}=8.2$ corresponding to an upper limit at 90% CL of 1.6 coincidences per day.
+The $< n>{acc}$ is obtained experimentally by random changes of the occurrence times of the cosmic-ray events.